Valuation Insights · Updated June 2026

 A data-driven analysis of enterprise value-to-EBITDA multiples across Canadian private company transactions, segmented by industry, company size, and deal structure.
-Updated with current market data and M&A transaction intelligence.
+In the Canadian lower middle market ($5M–$100M enterprise value), private companies typically trade at 4.0x to 8.0x adjusted EBITDA.

-EBITDA multiples are the primary valuation currency in private company M&A. They represent the ratio of a company’s enterprise value to its earnings before interest, taxes, depreciation, and amortization — and they function as the market’s composite assessment of risk, growth, and earnings quality for a given business.
+EBITDA multiples are the primary valuation currency in private company M&A. They represent the ratio of a company’s enterprise value to its earnings before interest, taxes, depreciation, and amortization, and they function as the market’s composite assessment of risk, growth, and earnings quality for a given business.

-In the Canadian lower middle market (enterprise values of $3M–$50M), EBITDA multiples for private companies typically range from 4.0x to 8.0x, with meaningful variation by industry, company size, revenue model, and transaction structure.
+In the Canadian lower middle market (enterprise values of $5M–$100M), EBITDA multiples for private companies typically range from 4.0x to 8.0x, with meaningful variation by industry, company size, revenue model, and transaction structure.
 These figures sit below public company equivalents and below comparable U.S. private transactions, reflecting Canada’s smaller buyer universe and lower deal competition.

 This analysis draws on current transaction data, private equity benchmarks, and advisory intelligence to provide business owners with a realistic framework for understanding where their company falls within the valuation spectrum.